wso2/docs-is/en/docs/learn/creating-a-xacml-policy.md

 obligation or advice as follows:

 ![define-a-policy-obligation](../assets/img/tutorials/define-a-policy-obligation.png)

 **Step 11:** We have defined the target, rules, and obligation.
 Now it is time to define the rule-combining algorithm.
 Let select is as “first applicable”.
 Then rule effect of the 1st rule that is evaluated properly,  would be the final result of the policy.

-You can click on “finish” and finish policy creation.
+Click "Finish” and finish policy creation.

 #### Policy Set Editor